Your Name In Japanese

 This is a catalog of over ten thousand names meticulously translated to beautiful Japanese Calligraphy.
 Each name was carefully researched and documented and then Master Japanese Calligrapher Eri Takase turned these translations into beautiful works of art.

 How Can I Be Sure This Is Correct?
 This is an important question and we have gone to great lengths so you can be completely confident with our translations.
 We do this by providing links to several reliable and independent sources including dictionaries, popular foreign movie sites, university research and when available Japanese Wikipedia links.

 For example, if you visit our order site Amanda (ah-man-dah, amanda) you will see links to an independent dictionary confirming the translation.
 We also show five celebrities currently using this translation and include links to the most popular Japanese movie website Movie Walker.
 With each name we provide as much support information as we can - we want you to be completely comfortable with the translation.
 And if you have any questions about any name you can always contact us with your questions.

 Literal Translation To Kanji: The other fact that we stated is that the name Amanda means Love.
-Many times people already know the meaning of their own name but we provide links to independent sites and book references where you can confirm the meaning of the name and much more.
+Many times people already know the meaning of their own name but we provide links to independent sites and book references where you can confirm the meaning and much more.
 Again, here is the excerpt for Amanda from StockKanji.com:

 With My Order What Exactly Do I Get?
 Well, there are three options.
 On the left is the PDF design suitable for a tattoo.
 To see, click on the design on the left.
 This is an actual design for Amanda with the meaning of Love.
 You will notice that this is a high resolution image of Eri Takase's hand-brused art.
 The line art is vectorized so you can increase or decrease the size and the line art will remain crisp.